ptrebert/project-diploid-assembly/tutorial.md

 /work_dir$ less project-diploid-assembly/scripts/cluster_status/hhu_hilbert.py
 ```

+**Important reminder: the above YAML configuration file is a Snakemake *profile* (supplied at the Snakemake
+command line via `--profile`).
+All files described in the following are regular configuration files
+(supplied at the Snakemake command line via `--configfiles`)**

-## Pipeline environment configuration
+## Pipeline run environment configuration
-Since the efficiency of the pipeline strongly depends on how many independent jobs can be run in parallel,
+Since the efficiency of the pipeline strongly depends on how many independent jobs can run in parallel,
 and this is determined by the the type of machines available in a compute cluster, the pipeline requires an
-additional Snakemake YAML configuration file with the following entries:
+additional Snakemake configuration file with the following entries:

 ```yaml
 num_cpu_max: <NUM>